pkhanal/RxJS/examples/messaging/README.md

 - **example-reactive.js:** Example using new messaing library prototype and RxJS library.
 - **legacy-example.js:** It provides an example using the traditional JMS Client Library.

-The examples are primitive uses browser console as of now to print messages.
+The examples are primitive and use browser console as of now to print messages.
 The html files are used to load the javascript files.
 The example outlines the couple of use cases and demonstrates how they are tackled using the tranditional library and the new messaging library (in conjunction with RxJS)